johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 ```

 The `derive` function works in a similar fashion to `eval`.
 For a value/`None` result from `matchRules` there are no inference rules that apply.
 For _e-inv_ or _e-app_, `derive` can recurse and build a derivation from the lambda's subterm.
 For _e-arg-eval_ or _e-app-eval_ the premise must be further derived and the conclusion is a derivation for the original term `t` with one evaluation step applied.
 That is, evaluating the subterm `t1` once inside the original term `t`.
-The use of `eval` to do that in this case is a convenience.
+The use of `eval` to do that may look funny but it's just a convenience.

 ## Automating Type Derivation